simeononsecurity/simeononsecurity.ch/content/red-team-course/persistence-cleanup-and-defense-evasion/index.en.md

 4. What does a failed `rm` warn about?

 Answer from memory first.
 The explanations are in the Answer Key at the end.
 ______

+## Why Cleanup Is Part of the Test

+Cleanup proves whether the operator understood the artifact rather than relying on memory.
+Older operations often deleted the obvious file and missed registry hives, scheduled tasks, event records, or alternate user profiles.
+A before-and-after inventory makes those gaps measurable. **Never delete customer logs or evidence.
+Mark them for the report instead.**

+______

 ## Common Mistakes